Jadenkkk/Funding_Arb_CS50/README.md

 - `App.js`: Main application component
 - `LandingPage.js`: Project introduction and navigation
 - `TrackerPage.js`: Main tracker interface with tables and charts
-  - **Hourly Top Arbitrage APR Bar Chart**: Shows, for each hour, the coin with the highest arbitrage APR and its value as a bar chart

 ### Key Features
 1. **Funding Rate Table**